Skip to content

 Loss & Training

-The occupancy network is pretrained using a standard occupancy prediction loss.
-The exploration process itself involves no gradient updates — Imagined Gaussians are generated via forward inference and novelty values are updated by rule, making the closed-loop planning entirely training-free.
+The occupancy network is pre-trained using standard occupancy prediction loss and then fine-tuned on 3D scenes.
+The exploration process itself involves no gradient updates—Imagined Gaussians are generated by forward inference, and novelty is flipped by rule, making it a training-free closed-loop planning approach.

 Key Experimental Results